USSTR-Avionics/MiniRockets/CPP_flight_computer_program/STYLEGUIDE.md

 ## indents

+- we will use the Whitesmiths style of indents, [reasoning](http://www.activeclickweb.com/whitesmiths/index.html)

 - in line tab indents, that means you indent after a command block like in Python and then continue in line

 ```